-Artificial intelligence (AI) is being used in research performed by the University of Leicester to study mesothelioma –aggressive cancer caused by asbestos exposure.
+Artificial intelligence (AI) is being used in research performed by the University of Leicester to study mesothelioma – an aggressive cancer caused by asbestos exposure.

 The University of Leicester is using AI to analyze the DNA sequence of mesothelioma.
 Their research using AI has shown that the disease evolves in similar ways among individuals suffering from mesothelioma.
 These new findings could lead to possible treatments for this fatal cancer.